Wall St caps best month in decades with broad sell-off

 But there have been 90 negative pre-announcements in the first quarter, compared with 40 positive, and analysts see aggregate S&P 500 earnings dropping by a year-on-year rate of 14.4% in the first three months of 2020, per Refinitiv.

-Amazon.com AMZN.O reported results after the closing bell.
-In post-market trading, its shares were down nearly 5%.
-Apple Inc AAPL.O earnings were expected soon.
+Market leaders Apple Inc AAPL.O and Amazon.com AMZN.O reported results after the closing bell.
+In post-market trading, Apple shares gained more than 2% while Amazon.com was down over 5%.

 Facebook Inc FB.O climbed 5.2% after the social media company reported better-than-expected quarterly revenue.